shadow/shadow/docs/network_graph_overview.md

 Shadow represents a network topology over which processes can communicate using a [weighted graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)).
 The graph contains _vertices_ that abstractly represent network locations, and _edges_ representing network paths between those locations.

+When referring to a network graph, the terms _vertices_ and _nodes_ are interchangeable.
+In our documentation, we refer to these as _nodes_.
+Note that nodes in the network graph are distinct from virtual hosts in the Shadow config
+file: a virtual host models an end-host machine, whereas a network node represents a location at which a host can connect to the simulated network.

-Shadow requires that the graph is [connected](https://en.wikipedia.org/wiki/Connectivity_(graph_theory)) such that there exists at least one _path_ (a series of one or more edges) between every pair of vertices.
+Shadow requires that the network graph is [connected](https://en.wikipedia.org/wiki/Connectivity_(graph_theory)) such that there exists at least one _path_ (a series of one or more edges) between every pair of nodes.

 #### Behavior

-The graph encodes network positioning and path characteristics as attributes on the vertices and edges.
-Shadow uses the connectivity graph along with the information encoded in vertex and edge attributes to:
+The graph encodes network positioning and path characteristics as attributes on the nodes and edges.
+Shadow uses the connectivity graph along with the information encoded in node and edge attributes to:

-  - attach virtual hosts to specific vertices (i.e., locations) in the network topology;
+  - attach virtual hosts to specific nodes (i.e., locations) in the network graph;
   - assign the bandwidth allowed for each attached virtual host;
   - compute the shortest path (weighted by edge `latency`) between two virtual hosts using [Dijkstra's